qutech/qtune/README.md

     python setup.py develop

-#Interface of the Physical Backend
+#Interface of the Physical Back-End
 The core features of this program package do not require a specific structure of the measurement software.
-This section concerns only the required interface of the physical backend.
+This section concerns only the required interface of the physical back-end.
 The **Experiment** class serves as abstraction of the physical experiment.
 It provides an interface to the control parameters with two functions called *read_gate_voltages*() and *set_gate_voltages*(new_voltages).
 The function *set_gate_voltages*(new_voltages) returns the voltages it has actually set to the experiment, which is useful if the